prayreh153/WHSTechNotes/journal.md

 robotics have significantly improved workplace safety by reducing the need for humans to perform dangerous tasks.
 Robots can be used to handle hazardous materials, work in extreme temperatures, or complete repetitive tasks that may cause strain or injury to human workers.

+# February 11, 2025
+Journal Prompt:
+If I was a software developer working for an NFL team I would make an pplication that could have live player tracking with motion analysis, opponent trend identification, or predictive analytics based on current game state.
+I could also include customizable dashboards, and seamless integration with existing sports data platforms to provide immediate insights on player performance.
+For soccer, the application can analyze player positioning on the field, identify pressing opportunities, and adjust tactics based on opponent's build-up play.
+For Basketball it can identify optimal offensive matchups, predict opponent defensive strategies, and make informed substitution decisions.

+This technology can use gyroscopes, accelerometers, and other integrations that provide real-time, accurate data.
+Through these smart sports balls, athletes and coaches can get feedback that shows a player's performance, precision, and power.
+Players are fitted with wearable technology and AI-enhanced sports equipment, enabling teams to track player movements and gain valuable insights throughout the course of a game.
+These data insights allow coaches and technical staff to make strategy decisions based on trends.
+Sports data analytics helps coaches understand how players are doing, how the team is working together, and what game plans might work best.
+Performance Metrics: Athletes are continually monitored through wearable devices and sensors that track various performance metrics, including speed, endurance, and power.